 Total column and profiles of ozone (A37) are routinely monitored using surface-based UV spectrometers coordinated globally through WMO Global Atmosphere Watch (GAW).

-Satellite-based retrievals of ozone parameters are a key contributor to the ozone climate record, and nadirviewing ozone missions are secured in the long-term.
-Space agencies should help addressing the decline in GCOS global baseline ozone networks through supporting network design experiments (see also A31).
+Satellite-based retrievals of ozone parameters are a key contributor to the ozone climate record, and nadir-viewing ozone missions are secured in the long-term.
+Space Agencies should help addressing the decline in GCOS global baseline ozone networks through supporting network design experiments (see also A31).

-Space agencies will support network design experiments (OSSE-type) to optimize the locations of Dobson-Brewer stations that are necessary for characterizing stratospheric ozone for climate research and applications (see section 3.5 and Action A31).
+Space Agencies will investigate the support of network design experiments (OSSE-type) to optimize the locations of Dobson-Brewer stations that are necessary for characterizing stratospheric ozone for climate research and applications (see section 3.5 and Action A31).